bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "Do fill me in, though I think I know the gist of most of these" he started, before he added "-please".

 It couldn't hurt, could it?
-He was at the Lord of Whitestone mercy anyway, and if he could slay dragons, he had absolutely no problem slaying a cuffed dragonborn.
+He was at the Lord of Whitestone's mercy anyway, and if he could slay dragons, he had absolutely no problem slaying a cuffed dragonborn.
 Adrex might as well...

+Percival continued, seeing no objection from Adrex:
 "I first found out something was amiss when I visited my supplier of black powder, who lives in Hupperdook" he started, pointing to piece reading 'Rocket of Sparkles and Glitter', which Adrex first now recognized - the twins' store.
 "The two granddaughters of the dear Victor had come up with a new way to send up rockets - they had made pipes that shot them up.
-It didn't take more than a smile and a kind compliment before they told me a local tinker had come up with it, though they wouldn't tell who.
+It didn't take more than a smile and a kind compliment, before they told me a local tinker had come up with it, though they wouldn't tell who.
 Didn't take long to find the closet tinker shop, which had way too many clocks and gadgets lying around, and the..." he skimped around the board "...
 Tinkertop, I think, was kind enough to tell me, that he didn't work with powder."
 A smile on his right side of his face showed.
 "But he told me you did some work with it, mr. Scalenduur."